Oswaldo-Parrilla/First-Automation-From-Selenium-Python/README.md

 # First-Automation-From-Selenium-Python
-This is my first automation whit selenium whit python, well in this case I used a form what contain many selectors.
+This is my first automated script using selenium and python, actually I used a form that contains many selectors in this case